eonu/karak/README.md

 ## Ingredients

+- Loose black tea (one teabag equivalent)

+- 1/2 teaspoon of ground ginger

+- 1/4 teaspoon of ground cardamom (or one cardamom pod)

+- 1/4 teaspoon of ground cinnamon

+- 1 + 1/2 teaspoons of sugar

 - 1 + 1/2 cups (360ml) of water

-- Loose black tea (one teabag equivalent)

 - 4 tablespoons of cardomom flavoured evaporated milk

   > I typically use [Rainbow milk](https://www.google.com/search?q=rainbow+evaporated+cardamom+milk), but this might not be available in other countries.
   >
-  > If you can't get cardamom flavoured evaporated milk, you can substitute it for the same quantity of unflavoured evaporated milk and a few cardamom pods.
+  > If you can't get cardamom flavoured evaporated milk, you can substitute it for the same quantity of unflavoured evaporated milk and add more cardamom powder/pods.

-- 1/4 teaspoon of ground ginger
-- 1/4 teaspoon of ground cinnamon
-- 1 + 1/2 teaspoons of sugar

 ### Optional